Diois Mountains

-The Diois Mountains (Massif du Diois, /fr/) are a massif of the French Prealps located in the department of Drôme and the extreme south of the department of Isère.
+The Diois Mountains (Massif du Diois, /fr/) is a massif of the French Prealps located in the department of Drôme and the extreme south of the department of Isère.

 Geography

 Location

-This mountainous territory is located to the south of the Diois region, the Drôme river and the natural and historical region of Dauphiné.
+This mountainous territory is located to the south of the Diois region, the Drôme river, and the natural and historical region of Dauphiné.

-It is surrounded by the Vercors massif to the north of the Drôme, the Dévoluy massif and the Bochaine mountains to the east of Buëch and the Baronnies massif to the south of Aigues.
+It is surrounded by the Vercors Massif to the north of the Drôme, the Dévoluy Mountains and the Bochaine Mountains to the east of Buëch and the Baronnies Massif to the south of Aigues.